 There is just so much to be said about all the shopping our little island, that it can never be limited to simply one article.
 As such, here is a continuation from our previous part one of this article series.
 With such a prevalence of retailers around Singapore that ensure maximum convenience and minimum transport expenditure, it is no wonder at all why Singaporeans are among the happiest in the world.
 Singapore has made great strides in so many aspects that it even shows in the retail industry.
 How many other countries offer a quality of living this high, so soon after our independence as a sovereign nation back in 1965?
-Become one of us by applying for Singapore PR, and you too will be able to enjoy the numerous perks that our country has to offer for longer.
+Become one of us by applying for permanent resident status, and you too will be able to enjoy the numerous perks that our country has to offer for longer.

 Home to some of the most populous heartlands in the country, the northern region of Singapore is also the second largest in terms of land area.
 Its malls are thus numerous and mostly sprawling in nature, catering perfectly to all the families living in the area that span multiple generations.

 The Largest Northern Mall: Northpoint City

 One can never discuss shopping in the north of Singapore without Northpoint City.
 This is by far the largest shopping mall in the region.
 Originally named Northpoint Shopping Centre, the mall was initially much smaller than it currently is, but was nevertheless an accessible retail wonderland, particularly for residents living in Yishun.
 Developers have since expanded the old Northpoint building with the construction of its South Wing.
 Today, residents living in Yishun can enjoy a greater selection of retail outlets and foodies are spoilt for choice.
 Its changes now even attract Singaporeans living outside of the area, who can easily access the mall within walking distance of Yishun MRT and bus interchange.